Luis Garcia Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Rangers' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- Rangers pitchers combine to give up 92 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to give up 95 home runs (1.1 per game), the 10th-fewest in baseball.

-- Heaney makes the start for the Rangers, his 17th of the season.
-He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.
+- Dunning gets the start for the Rangers, his 12th of the season.
+He is 8-1 with a 2.71 ERA and 55 strikeouts in 86 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Houston Astros, when the lefty tossed five scoreless innings while allowing three hits.
+- In his last time out on Tuesday, the right-hander threw six innings against the Boston Red Sox, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.